front-end-foundations/session1/README.md

 ###User Agent Styles

 User agent styles are the default styles for HTML elements.

-Open box-model.html in Chrome, right click on the text and select Inspect.
 ￼
 By default the browser has placed a 16px margin above and below the paragraph.
 Let's add padding, border and override the margins.